carloshellin/FlashPunk/_posts/2000-01-01-setting-up-flashdevelop.md

 <h2 id="configure-flashdevelop">Step 5: Configure FlashDevelop</h2>

-Next we’re going to point FlashDevelop to the Flex SDK and the debug player.
+Next we're going to point FlashDevelop to the Flex SDK and the debug player.
 Start it up and in the filemenu go to:

 ***Tools -> Program Settings***